pycom/pycom-micropython-sigfox/docs/pycom_esp32/pymakr.rst

     :align: center
     :scale: 60 %

-You now have a traffic light in your hands!
-To stop it, just do a right click on the console and press ``Reset`` or use ctrl-c.
+You now have a traffic light in your hands.
+To stop a running program, use ctrl-c or do a right click on the console and press ``Reset``.
+You can also reboot the board by pressing the physical reset button.

 ..
 Warning::

-    While the module is busy executing code, Pymakr cannot control it.
-You can regain control of it by using ctrl-c (or right clicking in the console and pressing Reset) or physically press the reset button.
     If your board is running code at boot time, you might need to boot it in :ref:`safe mode <safeboot>`.

-If you just want to test some code on the module without creating a Project, you can create a new file or open an existing one and press the 'run' button.
-Note that the changes you make to your file won't be automatically saved to the device on execution.

 Pycom Console
 -------------

 To start coding, simply go to the Pycom Console and type your code.
 Lets try to make the LED light up.

 .. code:: python